Beagle puts GitLab to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect GitLab with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches GitLab for when an MR stalls or a pipeline fails, then ping the owner and recap the change.
+Beagle watches GitLab for when an MR stalls or a pipeline fails and is ready to ping the owner and recap the change.
 You can also just ask it questions about your merge requests in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in GitLab - and nothing is sent or saved until you approve it.